-Your ROAS can be applied to your entire marketing and advertising budget, or can be applied to specific campaigns.
-For example, if you’re running a PPC advertising campaign, a print publication campaign and a direct marketing campaign, you might want to see how much your investment returns overall.
+Your ROAS can be applied to your entire marketing and advertising budget or can be applied to specific campaigns.
+For example, if you’re running a PPC advertising campaign, a print publication campaign, and a direct marketing campaign, you might want to see how much your investment returns overall.

-How to calculate your ROAS
+How to calculate ROAS

-Your return on advertising spend is worked out by dividing the revenue generated by the advertising spend.
+Your return on advertising spend is calculated by dividing the revenue generated by the advertising spend.

 10,000 (revenue) / 1,000 (ad spend) = $10 (ROAS)

 This is expressed as 10:1, or $10 for each $1 spent.

 When should you use ROAS?

-However, if you’re seeing a high return on ad spend for low CPA then this might indicate that what you’re doing is working and you could focus more effort and funds on that specific channel.
+However, if you’re seeing a high return on ad spend for a low CPA, then this might indicate that what you’re doing is working, and you could focus more effort and funds on that specific channel.

 How to keep track of your ROAS

-Depending on the length and cost of your ad campaign, you might wish to track it anything from daily to weekly.
+Depending on the length and cost of your ad campaigns, you might wish to track them anything from daily to weekly.

 How to optimise your ROAS

 For an e-commerce site or online store, optimising your return on ad spend can involve several aspects.
-Depending on your area, your market and your product, in general if you’re looking to improve your ROAS, try some of these approaches.
+Depending on your area, your market, and your product, in general, if you’re looking to improve your ROAS, try some of these approaches.

 Target successful search terms in your PPC: Get rid of expensive or underperforming keywords that could be sapping your advertising spend.
-You might also find that there are keywords with high volume clicks but lower conversions.
+You might also find that there are keywords with high-volume clicks but lower conversions.

 Improve your geo-targeting: Target specific geographic areas that are proven to be successful markets.
 This will avoid spending unnecessary marketing funds on an audience with little potential to convert.

 Optimise your landing pages: Make it easy for your clients and customers to find what they’re looking for and to checkout.
-If people don’t instantly see what they’re looking for they’ll leave your site, but you’ll still pay for the click!
+If people don’t instantly see what they’re looking for, they’ll leave your site, but you’ll still pay for the click!

-Use click fraud detection software: If you’re targeting very competitive or high value search terms then you might find that your ad campaigns are subject to ad fraud or click fraud.
-By some estimates, around half of all internet traffic is automated or fraudulent, so by using software you can avoid spending money on budget sapping bots.
+Use click fraud detection software: If you’re targeting very competitive or high-value search terms, then you might find that your ad campaigns are subject to ad fraud or click fraud.
+By some estimates, around half of all internet traffic is automated or fraudulent, so by using software, you can avoid spending money on budget-sapping bots.